campagnola/coorx/README.md

 ** This project is in early development; the list below is at least 50% wishful planning **

-* A collection of different types of coordinate system transform classes with full unit test coverage
+* A collection of different types of coordinate system transform classes
 * Easy methods for mapping coordinate data through these transforms
 * Transform composition and simplification
+* Transform serialization (annotate your data, please!)
+* Full unit test coverage, especially focusing on floating-point precision
 * Automatic generation of composite transforms from a coordinate system graph
 * Coordinate arrays that know which coordinate system they live in to handle automatic mapping
 * Conversion of transforms between ITK, Qt, scikit-image, vispy, etc.
+* Mechanisms to extend with new transforms, mappable data types, and converters

 Examples
 ========